 - Innovations in health and social services policy and delivery.
 Fellows meet with leading policy experts to discuss issues pertinent to state Medicaid programs, such as: delivery system reform; changes in publicly financed coverage; integrating health and social services, especially for complex populations; and other salient policy issues.

-The Medicaid Leadership Institute was established by CHCS through funding support made possible by the Robert Wood Johnson Foundation.
-The 2019 class of the Medicaid Leadership Institute marks the eighth group of Medicaid directors chosen for this prestigious executive training opportunity.
-Since 2009, the Institute has trained 47 Medicaid directors and numerous state staff from 35 states plus the District of Columbia, and the U.S. Virgin Islands have participated in the program since 2009.
+The Medicaid Leadership Institute was established in 2009 by CHCS through funding support made possible by the Robert Wood Johnson Foundation.
+The 2020 class of the Medicaid Leadership Institute marks the ninth group of Medicaid directors chosen for this prestigious executive training opportunity.
+With this next class, 53 directors in 38 states, the District of Columbia, and the U.S. Virgin Islands have participated in the program since 2009.

 BriefAlternative Medicaid Expansion Models: Exploring State Options February 2014